 The Old Mill Pond.
 This area along the old mill pond was originally known as Mill Pond Park, a feature of the river formed by the construction of the dam that powered the mills downstream.
 The quiet water here forms smooth ice in the winter that has been enjoyed as a skating rink by Grafton children for decades.

 Veterans Memorial dedication.
 In 1992 Mill Pond Park was renamed Veterans Memorial Park to honor the Grafton veterans who

 Basketball court dedication.
 The Park's basketball court was refurbished in 2012 and dedicated by friends to Josh Davis-Joiner, a Grafton High School youth who died during a practice doing what he loved: playing basketball.

 The Village thanks you!

 The Village thanks the Wisconsin Department of Natural Resources and the Fund for Lake Michigan for partnering with the Village on this recreation and natural resource restoration project.
 The Village also thanks Meijer for generously funding this informational kiosk which enhances Veterans Memorial Park and the Riverwalk.

 Credits.
-This page was last revised on March 29, 2019.
-This page originally submitted on March 27, 2019, by Devon Polzar of Port Washington, Wisconsin.
-This page has been viewed 28 times since then.
-Photos: 1, 2, 3. submitted on March 27, 2019, by Devon Polzar of Port Washington, Wisconsin. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on June 28, 2019.
+It was originally submitted on March 27, 2019, by Devon Polzar of Port Washington, Wisconsin.
+This page has been viewed 88 times since then and 14 times this year.
+Photos: 1, 2, 3. submitted on March 27, 2019, by Devon Polzar of Port Washington, Wisconsin.
+4. submitted on June 26, 2019, by Joel Seewald of Madison Heights, Michigan. • Andrew Ruppenstein was the editor who published this page.